-The strategic themes are the key focus or priority areas on which the MLSW should concentrate for the next five years to achieve its high level statements.
-The strategic themes will be operationalized through strategic objectives that will guide the operations of the ministry to deliver value added services to its customers and/or stakeholders.
+The strategic themes are the key focus or priority areas on which the MLIREC should concentrate for the next remaining two years to achieve its high level statements.
+The strategic themes will be operationalized through strategic objectives that will guide the operations of the Ministry to deliver value added services to its customers and/or stakeholders.

 Theme No Strategic Theme Description 1 Operational Efficiency and Regulatory Framework This strategic theme focuses on operational infrastructure, improved processes and laws and regulations that outline the legal requirements to be met.
-2 Customer Service and Social Welfare This strategic theme focuses on the relationship between the Ministry and its clients and stakeholders as well as the improvement of social welfare 3 Human Capital and Resource Management This strategic theme focuses on the capacity of human resources to deliver the desired results and the financial resources to enable prompt input for operational activities
+2 Customer Service This strategic theme focuses on the relationship between the Ministry and its clients and stakeholders.
+3 Human Capital and Resource Management This strategic theme focuses on the capacity of human resources to deliver the desired results and the financial resources to enable prompt input for operational activities